 FOI RESPONSE TEMPLATE (Acknowledgement Receipt for FOI Request Filed Through Mail/Email)

 Date:

 Dear:

 Greetings!

-This is to acknowledge receipt of you request for information dated
+This is to acknowledge receipt of you request for information dated which we received on at

 Your request has already been acted on by the appreciate SB Corp Officer.
 We shall inform you of the decision of your request within fifteen (15) days from date of receipt thereof.

 Thank you.

 Respectfully,

 (Name of Authorized Signatory)